-The recycling of wastewater offers several benefits to Cal Water and its customers.
+The recycling of wastewater potentially offers several potential benefits to Cal Water and its customers.
 Perhaps the greatest of these benefits is to help maintain a sustainable groundwater supply either through direct recharge, or by reducing potable supply needs by utilizing recycled water for appropriate uses (e.g., landscape irrigation) now being served by potable water.
-Currently, no wastewater is recycled for direct reuse from the domestic or industrial wastewater streams in the District.
-Indirect recycling occurs through the recharge of groundwater.
-The potential amount of recycled water that can be produced is proportional to the amount of wastewater that is generated by the District, and is discussed in the following sections.
+Currently, however, no wastewater is recycled for direct reuse within the Dixon District.